-In 1998, monthly mean temperatures ranged from a minimum of over 2.5°C throughout the water column in February to a maximum of over 11°C near the surface in August and September (Fig. 36).
-Following below normal temperatures in January at depths deeper than 20 m, the monthly temperature anomalies were dominated by positive values through until July-August.
+In 1998, monthly mean temperatures ranged from a minimum of over 2.5°C throughout the water column in February to a maximum of over 11°C near the surface in August and September (Fig. 35).
+Following mainly below normal temperatures in January, the monthly temperature anomalies were dominated by positive values through until July-August.
 In July, below normal temperatures were observed at 75 m and 90 m.
 These negative anomalies extended throughout most of the water column by September and continued for the remainder of the year.
-The highest negative anomalies (exceeding -1.5°C) were in September near bottom (Fig. 36).
-The annual mean temperatures exhibit high year to year variability (Fig. 37).
-In 1998, the annual mean temperatures were above normal at the surface (anomaly of 0.4°C) and almost normal near bottom at 90 m (0.09°C below normal).
-This represents an increase relative to 1997 at the surface and a decrease near bottom.
-With the exception of the negative anomalies in the early-1990s, temperatures at Prince 5 have been warmer than the long-term mean since the 1970s.
-The maximum annual temperatures at this site occurred in the early-1950s and the minimum in the mid-1960s.
+The highest negative anomalies were in September near bottom with anomalies of -1.6° to -1.7° C. The annual mean temperatures exhibit high year to year variability (Fig. 36).
+In 1998, the annual mean temperatures were above normal at the surface (anomaly of 0.4° C) and almost normal near bottom at 90 m (0.08° C above normal).
+This represents an increase relative to 1997 at the surface while near bottom the temperature in 1998 decreased slightly.
+With the exception of the negative temperature anomalies in the early 1990s, temperatures at Prince 5 have been warmer than the long-term mean since the 1970s.
+The maximum annual temperatures at this site occurred in the early 1950s and the minimum in the mid-1960s.